baranisri-06/Stock_price_pro/README.md

 ## 📌 Conclusion

 This project demonstrates how Machine Learning can be used to analyze stock data and predict future prices.
-It helps understand trends and provides a basic forecasting app
+It helps understand trends and provides a basic forecasting approach